 Peter Gerretsen Film Awards

-Each year, nominated films in the categories of Production, Screenwriting, and Film Editing are screened during the event, highlighting works produced by our students – future filmmakers who will one day lead the Canadian film industry.
-Find out about the successes of some of our Film Studies alumni.
+Winning films in the categories of Production, Screenwriting, and Film Editing will be screened during the event, highlighting works produced by our Certificate in Film Studies students – future filmmakers who will one day lead the Canadian film industry.

 Join us and celebrate the achievements of students in The G. Raymond Chang School of Continuing Education’s Certificate in Film Studies.